lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 block proposer only needs to hide a small amount of data to carry out a data unavailability attack.
 Therefore, participants must sample the block many times in order to gain enough confidence to accept the block as available.
-To reduce the number of samples, Al-Bassam proposed to encode the block data with a two-dimensional Reed-Solomon encoding.
+To reduce the number of samples, Vitalik proposed to encode the block data with a two-dimensional Reed-Solomon encoding.

 In this construction, the block chunked into {{ katex(body="N") }} shares and then encoded, generating {{ katex(body="M") }} shares where *any* {{ katex(body="N") }} out of {{ katex(body="M") }} shares can reconstruct the block.
 Assuming {{ katex(body="2N = M") }}, then the block proposer would need to hide {{ katex(body="\frac{1}{2}") }} of the block in order to successfully execute a data unavailability attack.
 The Coded Merkle Tree offers a similar construction, but with {{ katex(body="O(b)") }} decoding overhead and  {{ katex(body="O(1)") }} hash commitment instead of  {{ katex(body="O(b^{1.5})") }} decoding overhead and  {{ katex(body="O(\sqrt{b})") }} hash commitment offered by 2D Reed Solomon encoding, where {{ katex(body="b") }} is the size of the block in bytes.